 - Acrophobia – The fear of heights

 - Claustrophobia – The fear of small spaces

 - Aquaphobia – The fear of water

-However, there are fears and phobias that the majority of us would consider to be a weird phobia.
-After looking over various lists of phobias I created a list of the weird, strange and surprising fears I found.
+However, there are fears and phobias that the majority of us would consider to be weird.
+After looking over various lists of phobias I created a list of the weird, strange, and surprising fears I found.

-I have personally experienced a couple of the phobias on this list to some extend in my past, and I didn't even know they existed!
+I have personally experienced a couple of the phobias on this list to some extent in my past, and I didn't even know they existed!
 They are thalassophobia & telephonophobia.